canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 ### Why is this a machine charm?

 The OCI image for tmate-ssh-server requires certain kernel capabilities to run ([SYS_ADMIN](https://github.com/tmate-io/tmate-ssh-server/issues/73#issuecomment-762756632)).
-At design time, due to the limitations of a Juju kubernetes charm, the container was unable to receive the capability.
+At design time, due to the limitations of a Juju Kubernetes charm, the container was unable to receive the capability.
-Furthermore, providing SSH ingress for machine charms is easier to achieve than for k8s charms.
-Hence, it was decided to make this a machine charm.
+Furthermore, providing SSH ingress for machine charms is easier to achieve than for K8s charms.
+Hence, it was decided to make tmate-ssh-server a machine charm.

-See also [[specification] ISD099 Tmate charm for Github Runners](https://discourse.charmhub.io/t/specification-isd099-tmate-charm-for-github-runners/16837) for more information.
+See [[specification] ISD099 Tmate charm for Github Runners](https://discourse.charmhub.io/t/specification-isd099-tmate-charm-for-github-runners/16837) for more information.
 ## OCI images